zicklag/docs-1/configuration/flows/operations.md

 ---
 description:
-  When a Flow is triggered, it performs an Operation.
-Whether you need to manage data within Directus, send information off to outside services, set conditional logic or even trigger other Flows, these simple but powerful Operations can make it happen.
+  When a Flow is triggered, it executes its chain of Operations, enabling you to do things like manage data within Directus, transform the Flow's data, send information off to outside services, set conditional logic, trigger other Flows, and beyond!
 readTime: 5 min read
 ---

 # Operations

-> When a Flow is triggered, it performs an Operation.
-Whether you need to manage data within Directus, send information
+> When a Flow is triggered, it executes its chain of Operations, enabling you to do things like manage data within
-> off to outside services, set conditional logic or even trigger other Flows, these simple but powerful Operations can
+> Directus, transform the Flow's data, send information off to outside services, set conditional logic, trigger other
-> make it happen.
+> Flows, _and beyond!_

 :::tip Before You Begin